Gigahawk/sarugetchu_mm_patcher/README.md

 # Notes

+# Building with nix

+Ensure the iso you have is:
+    - named `mm.iso`
+    - matches the md5 `946d0aeb90772efd9105b0f785b2c7ec`

+Then run `nix-store --add-fixed sha256 mm.iso`

 ## Index
 PDATA/DATA0.BIN and DATA2.BIN appear to be some kind of index file describing the contents of the bigger DATA1.BIN and DATA3.BIN respectively